For a great, hassle-free workout, you don't need a dedicated home gym — or even a lot of square feet.

-Manufactured by Rogue, a brand known for their high-quality strength training equipment, this rack is all about user-friendliness.
+Manufactured by Rogue, a brand known for their high-quality strength-training equipment, this rack is all about user-friendliness.
 Here's how it works: You screw the "legs" of this rack into the wall.
 When you're not using it, you can fold the legs in.
 And when you're ready to pop, lock and drop it, you can fold the legs out.
-Easy!

-"Having the squat rig opens you up to doing some of the most foundational, functional, strength training lifts at home, such as the deadlift, back squat and front squat, bench press, strict press and military press," says Cosentino.
+"Having the squat rig opens you up to doing some of the most foundational, functional, strength training lifts at home, such as the deadlift, back squat and front squat, bench press, strict press and military press," Cosentino says.

 Just keep in mind, a squat rig is not enough on its own, she says.
 "You will also need to invest in a barbell, plates and clips to make the set complete."

 - Unfolded: 84” height × 105” width × 5.25” depth